Detecting HTTP Version...

-Note that if you refresh this page there's a chance that you will connect with HTTP/3 instead.
-This is caused by the Alt-Svc header or the HTTPS DNS Entry being read by your browser after the first request to the page is already in progress or completed.
+A major upgrade that's faster and more efficient.
+If you refresh this page, there's a chance you might connect with HTTP/3 instead!
+This is caused by the Alt-Svc header or the HTTPS DNS Entry being read by your browser.

 By the way, here is more information that is revealed about you from the request your browser made: